Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Results

-The Combo benchmark dataset~\cite{xia_predicting_2018} is composed of 220,890 training data points and 55,222 testing data points respectively.
-Each data point has 3 class of input features: 942 (RNA-Sequence), 3,839 (drug-1 descriptors) and 3,893 (drug-2 descriptors) respectively.
-The data set size is about 4.2 GB.
-It is a regression problem with the goal of predicting the growth percentage of cancer cells given a cell line molecular features and the descriptors of two drugs.
-The validation data is composed of 20\% of the training data.
-The networks are trained for 10 epochs.
-The validation $R^2$ coefficient at the last epoch is used as metric for hyperparameter search.
-The baseline model is composed of 3 inputs each processed by a sub-network of 3 fully connected layers.
-Then, the outputs of these sub-models are concatenated and input in an other sub-network of 3 layers before the final output.
+The baseline model is composed of 3 inputs each processed by a sub-network of three fully connected layers.
+Then, the outputs of these sub-models are concatenated and input in another sub-network of 3 layers before the final output.
 All the fully connected layers have 1000 neurons and ReLU activation.
-It reaches a validation $R^2$ of 0.816.
+It reaches a validation and test $R^2$ of 0.87 after 100 epochs.
 The number of neurons and the activation function of each layer are exposed for the hyperparameter search.
-The search space is defined as follows: number of neurons, activation function, optimizer, global dropout-rate, batch size, learning rate hyperparameters take the same range as in Attn hyperparameter search.
-A learning rate warmup strategies is activated based on a boolean variable.
-Accordingly the base learning rate of this warmup strategy is searched in [$10^{-5}$, $10^{-2}$] with a log-uniform prior.
+The search space is defined as follows: the number of neurons in $[10, 1024]$ with a log-uniform prior; activation function in [elu, gelu, hard sigmoid, linear, relu, selu, sigmoid, softplus, softsign, swish, tanh]; optimizer in [sgd, rmsprop, adagrad, adadelta, adam]; global dropout-rate in $[0, 0.5]$; batch size in $[8, 512]$ with a log-uniform prior; and learning rate in $[10^{-5}, 10^{-2}]$ with a log-uniform prior.
+A learning rate warmup strategy is activated based on a boolean variable.
+Accordingly, the base learning rate of this warmup strategy is searched in $[10^{-5}, 10^{-2}]$ with a log-uniform prior.
 Residual connections are created based on a boolean variable.
-A learning rate scheduler is activated based on boolean variable.
-Finally, batch-normalization is activated based on boolean variable.
-This corresponds to 16 hyperparameters.
-The results for utilization in Fig.~\ref{fig:utilization-application-combo} and update duration of the surrogate model in Fig.~\ref{fig:fitting-application-combo} are similar to Attn in Fig.~\ref{fig:utilization-application-attn} and \ref{fig:fitting-application-attn} respectively.
-The search trajectory shown in Fig.~\ref{fig:application-combo} shows that our proposed ADBO+qUCB outperforms RD+ACBO, GP+ACBO, and ASHA.
-The GP+ACBO also suffered from poor utilization due to quickly increasing model refitting overheads.
+A learning rate scheduler is activated based on a Boolean variable.
+The reduction factor of this scheduler is searched in $[0.1, 1.0]$, and its patience in $[5, 20]$.
+An early-stopping strategy is activated based on a Boolean variable.
+The patience of this strategy is searched in $[5, 20]$.
+Then, batch normalization is also activated based on the Boolean variable.
+The loss is searched among [mse, mae, logcosh, mape, msle, huber].
+The data preprocessing is searched among [std, minmax, maxabs].
+This corresponds to 22 hyperparameters.
+All experiments are performed with the same initial random state 42.